 Virtus Multi-Sector Intermediate Bond Fund

 PERFORMANCE — The Fund’s underweight to U.S. Treasuries added value in a period in which most spread sectors outperformed government securities.
-Exposure to the top-performing corporate high yield sector was a primary contributor as accommodative monetary policy and the global demand for yield lifted the sector.
+Allocations to corporate high yield and high yield bank loans contributed positively to returns in the rising rate environment.

 OUTLOOK — With strong demand by investors and a supportive environment for fixed income, spread sectors continue to offer attractive opportunities to investors searching for total return and yield.
 Our emphasis continues to be on diversification, higher quality, and liquidity.